hackclub/OnBoard/projects/E-Fidget Lite/README.md

 The E-Fidget Lite is a small fidget toy on a PCB.
 It uses a relay to create the feeling of a haptic "click".
 An ATtiny13A is responible for controlling the relay's interval, and a 6mm pushbutton connects the microcontroller to a coin battery when pushed.
-This can be used to aid in focus & anxiety prevention, while being discreet and far less distracting than a fidget spinner.
+This device can be used to aid in focus & anxiety prevention, while being discreet and far less distracting than a fidget spinner.

 ## Plan